jitvarpatil/repo-clone-flutter/sample_app_push_notifications/README.md

    git checkout v5
    ```

-3. Open the project in Android Studio by navigating to the cloned directory and open the `cometchat-uikit-flutter` folder.
+3. Open the project in Android Studio by navigating to the cloned directory.

 4. Sync Dependencies.
     ```